PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

-Measures the current to or from the battery during charging and discharging, respectively, using the charger `IBAT_ADC` measurement path.
+Measures the current to or from the battery during charging and discharging, respectively.

-This overload uses the charger `IBAT_ADC` register on both V1 and V2, with a 4 mA LSb.
+On V1, this function uses the charger `IBAT_ADC` register with a 4 mA LSb.
+On V2, this function uses the MAX17260 `Current` register with a 0.078125 mA LSb.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
 On V2, power-management I2C remains usable with `VSQT` disabled.